Factorio-Access/Factorio-Access-Launcher/README.md

 Movement: W, A, S, D

-Note: When you change direction, for the first key press, your character turns but does not take a step in that direction.
+Note: When you change direction in the default (telestep) walking mode, for the first key press, your character turns but does not take a step in that direction.

 Change movement mode: CONTROL + W